satvikjadhav/LearnStack/Druid/design/druid_architechture/coordinator/coordinator.md

 - **Conditions for Compaction**:
   A set of segments qualifies for compaction if:
-  1. The total size of segments in the time chunk is less than or equal to the configured `inputSegmentSizeBytes`.
+  1. The total size of segments in the time chunk is less than or equal to the configured `inputSegmentSizeBytes` (default = 100 TB).
   2. Segments have not been compacted yet or their compaction spec has been updated since the last compaction (e.g., `maxTotalRows` or `indexSpec`).

 - **Example Scenario**: